 “Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

-The list of virtues here are the opposites of the list of vices just denounced.
+The list of virtues here is the opposites of the list of vices just denounced.
 Social sins were just exposed.
 Now he challenges people to social virtues.

 “Put on” is the parallel of the preceding “put off.”
 Having removed the clothes (characteristics) of the old man, God wants us to put on the clothes of the new man.